madhurkumar/ambari-elasticsearch-service/README.md

 # Ambari Elasticsearch Service

-The Ambari Elasticsearch Service is a custom service for Ambari that allows you to install and manage Elasticsearch via Ambari.
+The Ambari Elasticsearch Service is a custom service for Ambari that allows you to install and manage Elasticsearch via Ambari along with x-pack.
 This service is provided as a community project and is not supported by Hortonworks.
 Futhermore, this service is intended for testing and development and should not be used in a production environment.
 This service is for Ambari 2.4.x and Elasticsearch 5.x.

+## Please note x-pack is licensed component and this service is not responsible for managing license.

 ## System Requirements